BobJones13579/fantasy-dashboard/docs/1-Product/prds/live-matchup-odds-board-prd.md

 # Live Matchup Odds Board - Product Requirements Document

-## Overview
+## TLDR

-The Live Matchup Odds Board is a comprehensive fantasy sportsbook interface that displays betting-style odds for fantasy football matchups with real-time updates and market intelligence.
-This feature transforms weekly fantasy matchups into engaging betting experiences while maintaining the social and competitive aspects of fantasy football.
+Comprehensive fantasy sportsbook interface that displays betting-style odds for fantasy football matchups with real-time updates and market intelligence, transforming weekly matchups into engaging betting experiences.

+## Purpose

+This document defines the requirements and specifications for the Live Matchup Odds Board feature in the Fantasy Football Companion App.

+## Context

+The Live Matchup Odds Board is a core feature that addresses engagement drops in fantasy football leagues by providing betting-style excitement without real money risk.
+This feature is part of Phase 2 development and depends on the core infrastructure from Phase 1.

 ## Problem Statement